Combining E-Graphs with Abstract Interpretation: Background

 \section{Background}

 The e-graph data structure is commonly found in theorem provers and solvers~\cite{DeMoura2008Z3:Solver,Detlefs2005Simplify:Checking}.
 It represents multiple expressions as a graph (e.g.~Figure \ref{fig:example_egraph}), where the nodes represent functions, grouped together into collections of e-classes.
 Edges connect nodes to e-classes, as a given sub-expression may be implemented using any of the nodes found in the child e-class.
 E-graphs are often combined with an optimisation technique called equality saturation~\cite{Willsey2021Egg:Saturation,Tate2009EqualityOptimization,Joshi2002Denali:Superoptimizer}, which deploys equivalence preserving transformations to monotonically grow the e-graph and discover alternative equivalent expressions.
-A recent resurgence of e-graph research~\cite{Willsey2021Egg:Saturation} has seen the technique applied to floating point numerical stability analysis~\cite{Panchekha2015AutomaticallyExpressions}, mapping programs onto hardware accelerators \cite{Smith2021PurePearl} and optimizing linear algebra~\cite{Wang2020SPORES:Algebra}.
+A recent resurgence of e-graph research~\cite{Willsey2021Egg:Saturation} has seen the technique applied to floating point numerical stability analysis~\cite{Panchekha2015AutomaticallyExpressions}, mapping programs onto hardware accelerators \cite{Smith2021PurePearl} and optimizing hardware designs~\cite{Coward2022AutomaticE-Graphs}.
 Some works make heavy use of conditional rewrites of the form $\phi \Rightarrow \ell \to r$, for example $x \neq 0 \Rightarrow x/x \to 1$, which require the e-graph construction algorithm to determine whether the rewrite is applicable in each case~\cite{Coward2022AutomaticE-Graphs,Willsey2021Egg:Saturation}.

 AI has primarily been applied to static program analysis~\cite{Cousot1977AbstractFixpoints}, where computer programs are automatically analyzed without actually being executed.
-It uses the theory of abstraction to consider over-approximations of the program behaviour using alternative interpretations~\cite{Cousot2001AbstractChallenges,Cousot2021PrinciplesInterpretation}.
+It uses the theory of abstraction to consider over-approximations of the program behaviour using alternative interpretations~\cite{Cousot1977AbstractFixpoints, Cousot2001AbstractChallenges}.
 Existing tools have incorporated term rewriting to refine their abstractions \cite{Daumas2010CertificationOperators}.
-Previous work on abstract congruence closure \cite{Bachmair2003AbstractClosure,Bachmair2000AbstractSpecializations} has exploited e-graphs to combine different abstract domains \cite{Chang2005AbstractStructures}, but we are not aware of existing work exploiting the tight interaction between AI and e-graph construction.
+In \S \ref{subsect:relational_domains} we will discuss relationships between variables allowing the framework to infer the consequences of conditional branches.
+Previous work on constraint programming has combined constraint awareness with interval analysis \cite{Talbot2019CombiningInterpretation}, whilst Granger identified that constraints are typically better evaluated in the abstract domain \cite{Granger1992ImprovingIterations}.